Every year, the U.S. DoD carefully selects contract partners to help keep its military forces armed, equipped, and ready to defend.

 The first step is to know the Federal Supply Class or Service (FSC/SVC) codes, the Product Service Codes (PSCs) and North American Industry Classification System (NAICS) codes for your products, services or industry in which your organization normally does business.

-TIMEFRAME: Minutes.
+Timeframe: Minutes.
 These are simple look-ups to identify your numbers.

-Get a DUNS and NCAGE code
+Get a NCAGE code

 Get your NCAGE code